Uniform worn during Wind Orchestra performances and volunteer work. Hat, navy band polo, black pants, black belt, long black socks, dinkles.

 Worn with the marching uniform and the B Uniform.
 Long Black Socks, must cover the ankle.
 Most boys wear mid-calf length dress socks or black athletic socks.
 Most girls wear knee high black socks.
 No skin should be seen on lower leg or ankle when standing OR sitting.

 The Florida sun is particularly strong during August and September.
-Fair skin kids need to apply sunscreen before and during marching rehearsals.
+Fair skinned kids need to apply sunscreen before and during marching rehearsals.
 Sunburns do NOT add to a good marching experience.

 Boys will need a white dress shirt, black dress pants, black bow tie, black long socks and black dress shoes or dinkles.